prestontw/bazel-rust-guided-experiment/src/README.md

 All of this nudged me to checking out bazel for my own learning.
-My default Rust project template uses vendored dependencies, and bazel can sometimes struggle with dependencies in general, so I wanted to see how easy it was to get bazel working in that type of project setup.
+My default Rust project template uses vendored dependencies, and bazel has a reputation of struggling with remote dependencies, so I wanted to see how easy it was to get bazel working in that type of project setup.

 I also wanted to see how bazel and cargo can work together,